quickhatch/quickhatch-autotools/README.md

 Autoconf macros and auxiliary build tools for use with the [GNU Autotools][4].

-## Macro List
+## Macros

-See source code for macro usage instructions.
+See source code for usage instructions.

 * [QH_ENABLE_DEBUG][1]
 * [QH_ENABLE_WARN_ERROR][1]